Kitura/Swift-Kuery-ORM/README.md

 ## Summary
 Swift-Kuery-ORM is an ORM (Object Relational Mapping) library built for Swift.
 Using it allows you to simplify persistence of model objects with your server.

-Swift-Kuery-ORM is built on top of [Swift-Kuery](http://github.com/IBM-Swift/Swift-Kuery), which means that its possible to use Swift-Kuery to customize the queries made to the database, if the functionality of the ORM is insufficient.
+Swift-Kuery-ORM is built on top of [Swift-Kuery](http://github.com/IBM-Swift/Swift-Kuery), which means that its possible to use Swift-Kuery to customize SQL queries made to the database, if the functionality of the ORM is insufficient.

 ## The Model Protocol
 The key component of Swift-Kuery-ORM is the protocol `Model`.